seungwoo-h/uva_ds_minor_projects/README.md

-# UvA 2020-2021 Data Science and AI Minor Projects
+# UvA 2020-2021 Data Science and AI Minor

 ### Courses (Grade)
 - Algorithms and Data Structures in Python (9.5 / 10) (A+)